- EHS Program

 |Non-renewable Energy Sources||2007||2012|

 |Renewable Energy Sources|

-|*||This information is based upon the most recent country data available from the International Energy Agency (IEA) and the additional renewable energy purchased by Baxter in specific countries in 2007 and 2010.
-Unlike Baxter’s 2015 renewable energy goal, this table does not take into account for onsite renewable energy systems.|
+|*||Based upon the most recent country data available from the International Energy Agency (IEA) and the additional renewable energy purchased by Baxter.
+Unlike Baxter’s 2015 renewable energy goal, this table does not take into account onsite renewable energy systems.|

 - 2011 – Baxter installed solar hot water or PV systems at its Orth, Austria; Vienna, Austria; São Paulo, Brazil and Cuernavaca, Mexico, facilities.